ochoag90/overtime-app/README.md

 * Approval Workflow
 * X Block non admin and guest: users
 * X Administrate admin dashboard
-* SMS Sending -> link to approval or overtime input
+* SMS Sending -> link to approval or overtime input -> integrate with Heroku Scheduler
 * Administrate to managers for approval
 * Needs to be documented if employer did not log overtime